kashalo/vue-table-ak/README.md

 This **editItemsFields** allow to define the edite action fields which the user can modify.

-This proprty accept four in each object as follow:
+This property accept four in each object as follow:

 ```javascript
     {